RosettaCommons/demos/public/unfolded_state_energy_calculator/README.md

-# Instructions for Calculating explicit unfolded state energies for noncanonical amino acids
+# Instructions for Calculating Explicit Unfolded State Energies for Noncanonical Amino Acids

 This README was written by P. Douglas Renfrew (renfrew@nyu.edu).